severian42/GraphRAG-Local-UI/README.md

 ## 🗺️ Roadmap

-### **Important Note:** GraphRAG Local UI is currently a major work in progress and building a UI around the GraphRAG library has introduced a number of challenges; mainly with the Indexing process.
+### **Important Note:** GraphRAG Local UI is barely 2 weeks old and is currently a major work in progress and building a UI around the GraphRAG library has introduced a number of challenges; mainly with the Indexing process.
 The query is also a work in progress as it tends to go between functional and breaking with the changes to the GraphRAG library.
+I am rethinking my approach to make this app more robust and modular, especially for scaling.
+Expect major changes over the next few weeks as things get worked out and more refined.
-As I strive to make the application more stable with local LLMs, users should expect to encounter some bugs and breaking changes.
+**Users should expect to encounter some bugs and breaking changes.
 I appreciate your patience and feedback during this development phase.
-If you encounter indexing issues while running this Gradio app while I am debugging it, you can typically run it straight in the terminal with the CLI args and have it work out 80-90% of the time.
+If you encounter indexing issues while running this Gradio app while I am debugging it, you can typically run it straight in the terminal with the CLI args and have it work out 80-90% of the time.**

 *While it is currently functional, it has only been primarily tested on a Mac Studio M2.*